Title

 The Bureau of Jail Management and Penology establishes guidelines for the purchase, installation, and use of cell phone signal jamming devices in jails to prevent unauthorized mobile communication, ensuring compliance with national telecommunications regulations.

-Q&A (MEMORANDUM CIRCULAR BJMP-LSO-)
+Questions (MEMORANDUM CIRCULAR BJMP-LSO-)

-Cell phone jamming devices are defined as radio instruments used to prevent cellular or mobile phones from receiving signals from or transmitting signals to base stations.
+As radio instruments used to prevent cellular or mobile phones from receiving signals from or transmitting signals to base stations.

-The supplier must secure from the NTC Quality Management System a Permit to Import (if applicable), Permit to Possess, Type Acceptance/Approval Certificate, and Grant of Equipment Conformity Certificate.
+Permit to Import (if applicable), Permit to Possess, Type Acceptance/Approval Certificate, and Grant of Equipment Conformity Certificate.

-All recordings, excerpts, summaries, and any notes made in connection with such surveillance must be deposited within 48 hours after the expiration of the authorized period with the authorizing division of the Court of Appeals, accompanied by a joint affidavit of the applicant jail officers and their team.
+All recordings (including excerpts/summaries) and notes/memoranda must be deposited within 48 hours after the expiration of the court period/extension into a sealed envelope/package with the authorizing CA division, accompanied by a joint affidavit of the applicant jail officers and their team.

 Analyze Cases Smarter, Faster